axeqwe1/interview-2/README.md

 ## Getting Started

-First, run "npm intall" and then run the development server:
+First, run "npm install" and then run the development server:

 ```bash